The Cross House Tavern™

-The Cross House Tavern's heritage is being restored with a great deal of dedication from a few towns people and the hardest working of all (a legend), the Landlord.
+The Cross House Tavern's heritage has been restored with a great deal of dedication from a few towns people and the hardest working of all (a legend), the Landlord.

-It is again becoming a Victorian style Real Local Ales, Ciders and Perrys Free House (all sourced within 20 miles), with beer from tapped barrels (kegs) much as it was when known as the Tolsey Inn and Coach House in the early 20th centrury.
+It is again a Victorian style Real Local Ales (including Vegan Beer), Ciders, Perrys, Wines and Snacks (all sourced within 20 miles), with beer from tapped barrels (kegs) much as it was when known as the Tolsey Inn and Coach House in the early 20th centrury.

-The picture left shows the side of the Tavern around 1800, the woman wearing a white apron is in the current Tavern rear entrance doorway (pictured below).
+The picture left shows the side of the Tavern around 1850, the woman wearing a white apron is in the current Tavern rear entrance doorway (pictured urther down).